© Photographer Steen Evald

 The Danish Cultural Institute is very proud to have HRH Crown Princess Mary of Denmark as patron.
 She accepted the patronage in 2005 and has since visited the institutes in Warsaw, St. Petersburg, Riga, Brussels and Rio de Janeiro.

 The Royal patronage provides a connection to one of the most venerable institutions in Denmark – the monarchy – the world’s oldest.
 Having very limited actual power or influence the monarchy functions as a “gathering point”, which most of Danes follows and reveres.
-The very popular monarchy arguably is one of the strong pillar in Danish resilience.
+The very popular monarchy arguably is one of the strong pillars in Danish resilience.